 The UCGHI Student Ambassadors program is a leadership opportunity for all UC students (undergraduate, graduate, professional, post-doctoral) and students at select HBCUs who are dedicated to serving and representing their respective campuses.
 The program educates student ambassadors on global health topics and issues through a social justice framework.

 The Institute for Global Health Sciences offers scholarships for Black, Indigenous, and People of Color (BIPOC) graduate students to attend the Master of Science in Global Health and Doctor of Philosophy in Global Health Sciences programs.
 Both programs aim to train a high number of BIPOC students in order to meet the workforce needs in global health.

 IGHS will be launching a program to support the career growth of women and BIPOC early career investigators by providing scholarship funds to assist with bridge funding, professional development, and collaboration building.
 IGHS plans to develop a mentorship program that leverages existing programs and helps investigators advance in their careers at IGHS.

-As part of an overall strategy to diversify the global health workforce, UCGHI will be launching a webinar series to support early career investigators and increase submissions of the National Institutes of Health (NIH) Diversity Supplements across the 10 UC campuses.
+As part of an overall strategy to diversify the global health workforce, UCGHI offers webinars and other support to increase submissions of the National Institutes of Health (NIH) Diversity Supplements across the 10 UC campuses.

 The field of global health is suffering from lack of diversity and facing an existential crisis of continued colonial reach from high-income countries into low- and middle-income countries.
 The movement to “decolonize global health” is at the forefront of redefining this field, and the concepts of diversity, equity, inclusion, power and privilege are all on the table.
 Global REACH creates community among a growing field of committed educators dedicated to diversifying the field and context of global health.

 “Historically, global health has been mainly a top-down, North-to-South enterprise led primarily by white, elite men.
 What we are now seeing is an attempt to ensure that people and communities previously underrepresented in agenda-setting, discussions, and decisions have a voice at the table, are present at meetings, and can determine what is needed in their specific contexts.”Bertram, K., Erondu, N., Pai, M. Silenced Voices in Global Health.
 Think Global Health, June 3, 2020